israellevin/marmalade/README.md

 ### Events

-Maybe we want to allow generators to subscribe to events in the jam, such as the start of a new context, the end of a track, or the end of the jam.
-This could be handy for generators that need to know when to start or stop producing audio, or when to change the way they produce audio, without explicitly polling the state, and Redis has great pub-sub support.
+We want to allow generators to subscribe to events in the jam, such as the start of a new context, the end of a track, or the end of the jam.
+This could be handy for generators that need to know when to start or stop producing audio, or when to change the way they produce audio, without explicitly polling the state.
+This can be implemented directly with Redis channels, which support pub-sub operations.

-Specifically, it seems that a some sort of "wait untill the state is X" operation can come in real handy, and easily be implemented with a pub-sub mechanism - with or without the local player's assistance.
+Specifically, it seems that some sort of "wait until the state is X" operation can come in real handy.

 ### Permissioned Operations

-Maybe some audio related operations should be restricted, or even completely disabled.
-For example, assuming we are using something like Tidal to produce audio, we will probably need to restrict the `hush` operation, which stops all audio, and `setcps`, which changes the tempo of the entire jam.
+Most audio production languages assume that the user is the master of the system, and can do whatever they want.
+This is not the case in Marmalade.
+It seems silly to let every generator mute every other generator, or change the tempo of the entire jam.
+In general, we want to be able to prevent generators from affecting other generators directly.

-However, maybe we will want to allow certain generators - an obvious candidate being the generators of the local player that's actually running the jam - to perform such restricted operations.
+However, maybe we will want to allow certain generators - an obvious candidate being the generators of the local player - to perform such restricted operations.

-In the same way, generators should generally be able to set tags only in their own namespace, but maybe we will want to allow certain generators to set tags in other namespaces, or even in the root namespace.
+In the same way, generators should generally be able to set tags only in their own namespace, but maybe we will want to allow certain generators to set tags in other namespaces (e.g. if they belongi to the same player), or even in the root namespace (e.g. if they belong to the local player).